 Sometimes conditions just promote the distance, as when looking at the landscape with a path leading into it.
 This situation (possible even in more abstract levels) is called anthropocosmomorphism - we are in the described space, and react accordingly, weather to the warmth of the summer breeze in the landscape, or by the fear to the train rushing towards us from the screen, or to the strange cubic structure caving in on us (Vasarely).

-Since results can be exclusive opposites, it would be wise, should an argument ever arise around an innocent image, to refer to this little concept first for not only possible, but even probable help.
-Allow me just one more example of influence the image can have: it is a motoric sensation, an impression of movement experienced by perhaps the sight of lines that could be its trace.
+Although I haven't mentioned it yet, I can think of one more example of influence the image can have: it is a motoric sensation, an impression of movement experienced by perhaps the sight of lines that could be its trace.
 We should have a hard time trying to determine if this sensation originates from empathy or relation: the impressions of us being the movement and us making it (or following it, or observing it) are so similar - they are inseparable in the strange balance of opposites.

 ** - We are of course interested in all the levels of abstraction.
 Limited to reality, this approach is a stronghold of solipsistic philosophic thought ("The world is my imagination" - Schopenhauer)